 Recent carbon saving at Parliament includes;

-- adjustments to the building management system;
+- adjustments and improvements to the building management system;

 - lamp replacement with energy efficient options and improved lighting control;

 - reduction of incoming energy wastage (voltage optimisation);

 - installation of solar panels on roof of the Palace;

 - developing the environmental requirements and opportunities for the Palace of Westminster Restoration and Renewal Programme;

 - installation of AMR's for all gas meters on the Estate;

 - continuation of a Parliament wide environmental engagement programme;

 - working with project teams to incorporate energy efficiency savings when refurbishing the outbuildings in the Estate.